Dynamical compatibility for finite and infinite population models used in genetics: Acknowledgements

 \section{Acknowledgements}

 FACCC is funded by Portuguese national funds through the FCT – Fundação para a Ciência e a Tecnologia, I.P.
-(Portugal), under the scope of the projects UID/297/2025 and UID/PRR/297/2025 (Center for Mathematics and Applications --- NOVA Math).
-FACCC also acknowledges the support of the project \emph{Mathematical Modelling of Multi-scale Control Systems: applications to human diseases} (CoSysM3) 2022.03091.PTDC (https://doi.org/10.54499/2022.03091.PTDC), supported by national funds (OE), through FCT/MCTES.
-MOS supported by CAPES/BR - Finance code 01 and FAPERJ through grant E-26/210.440.2019.
+(Portugal), under the scope of the projects UID/297/2025 (https://doi.org/10.54499/UID/00297/2025) and UID/PRR/00297/2025 (https://doi.org/10.54499/UID/PRR/00297/2025) (Center for Mathematics and Applications – NOVA Math).
+FACCC also acknowledges the support of the project \emph{Mathematical Modelling of Multi-scale Control Systems: Applications to Human Diseases} (CoSysM3) 2022.03091.PTDC (https://doi.org/10.54499/2022.03091.PTDC), supported by national funds (OE), through FCT/MCTES and the COST Action 24122 mSPACE, supported by COST (European Cooperation in Science and Technology, https://www.cost.eu).
+MOS is supported by CAPES/BR - Finance code 01 and FAPERJ through grant E-26/210.440.2019.
 All authors acknowledge the support of the CAPES PRINT program at UFF through grant 88881.310210/2018-01.

+AI tools were only used to edit and polish the text.
+The authors checked all the information and are the only ones responsible for any possible incorrectness.